aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ### Comment System

 Add text comments to code in the Diff view to record issues and improvement suggestions.

+**Comment numbering**: Each comment is automatically assigned a unique sequential number (e.g., C1, C2, C3) within a session.
+Comment numbers are displayed in the Comment List, gutter icon tooltips, and exported reports for easy reference and communication.

 **Comment statuses**: